 The primary objective of the UK Link Roadmap has been to ensure this critical data processing platform is optimised and sustained to provide continued service for the UK Gas Sector.
+As well as being critical for consumer switching, UK Link has proven pivotal to the successful migration of Supplier and Shipper portfolios during the current gas market crisis, and the Roadmap secures its future performance for the benefit of the industry and consumers alike.

 This Roadmap will be achieved in coming years through reducing and replacing the complex landscape of expensive and inflexible older technologies within Integration, Batch and Reporting by making it more real-time.

 The UK Link Roadmap is also anticipated to achieve a reduction in operational costs (MTB) from 2023/24.
+This will benefit consumers when this saving is passed on to them.